maitag/peote-server/README.md

 (Todo: scheme picture hier)

-Up to 128 joints (channels) will be handled with max.
+Up to 128 joints (open channels per user) will be handled with max.
 255 users per joint.

 ## Perl 5 Environment

-On Linux everything should run out of the box,
-for Windows i recommend to use [strawberryperl](http://strawberryperl.com/).
+On Linux everything should run out of the box (`apt install perl5 libpoe-perl && cpan Protocol::WebSocket`), for Windows i recommend to use [strawberryperl](http://strawberryperl.com/).

 ### Perlmodule dependencies